cis3296f25/projects-JesseHerrera04/README.md

 Follow this project board to know the latest status of the project: https://github.com/orgs/cis3296f25/projects/40

 ### How to build
-- Use this github repository: [https://github.com/cis3296f25/projects-JesseHerrera04.git]([https://github.com/cis3296f25/projects-JesseHerrera04.git])
+- Use this github repository and clone it: https://github.com/cis3296f25/projects-JesseHerrera04.git
 - Use the main branch for the stable release
 - Use InteliJ or VS Code to open the project
 - Using terminal or cmd prompt, navigate to the project root directory (for simplicity, use your IDE's to avoid having to navigate to it)